ozomer/node-red-contrib-unsafe-function/README.md

 in the flow finish handling the sent message (unless they specifically do it asynchronously).
 For more information, see [issue 833](https://github.com/node-red/node-red/issues/833).</del>

-`nodeRedContribUnsafeFunctionProfiling`: Set this RED settings variable to show
+<del>`nodeRedContribUnsafeFunctionProfiling`: Set this RED settings variable to show
-<del>for each node a status message with basic profiling information: how many messages
-were handled and what's the total\max execution time.</del>
+for each node a status message with basic profiling information: how many messages were handled and what's the total\max execution time.</del>

 ## Change Log